 Global banking giant HSBC prides itself in its top-notch, personal banking services.
 From checking accounts to big investments and even insurance packages, they are a comprehensive financial partner with international flair and English-language websites and apps that make them particularly appealing to expats.

-The banking system in the UKThe UK banking sector consists of a number of private UK banks, international banks, and building societies.
-The sector is dominated by a few large banks competing for market position, although in total there are currently 344 banks in the UK and 52 building societies.
-There has been a steady growth of online and mobile banking in the UK in recent years, with around two-thirds of UK adults using online banking and four in ten using mobile banking.
-Physical banking, however, remains popular and there are still around 20,000 locations across the UK where people can carry out banking transactions.
-The country’s central bank is the Bank of England, which has been state-owned since 1946, and banks in the UK are regulated by the Financial Conduct Authority (FCA).
+The UK banking sector consists of a number of private UK banks, international banks, and building societies.
+A few large banks dominate the sector, competing for market position.
+In total, there are currently 344 banks in the UK and 52 building societies.
+There has been a steady growth of online and mobile banking in the UK in recent years; around two-thirds of UK adults using online banking and four in ten using mobile banking.
+Physical banking, however, remains popular and there are still around 20,000 locations across the UK.
+The country’s central bank is the Bank of England, which has been state-owned since 1946.
+Banks in the UK are regulated by the Financial Conduct Authority (FCA).

-Cash machines and ATMs in the UKThe UK currently has around 70,000 cash machines, with around 97% of these offering free withdrawals for UK bank cards.
-ATMs can be found at banks, on the high street outside retail stores (especially supermarkets), and inside certain buildings (some shops, train stations, large concert venues, etc.).
-Machines that charge you will usually do so at the rate of around £1.50-2.00 per transaction, but they must inform you of the charges and give you the option of proceeding with the transaction if you’re okay with this.
-Such machines are often found in stores such as grocers and newsagents.
-Most ATMs take all of the main cards such as Visa, Mastercard, AmEx, and Maestro, as well as foreign cards.
-Some offer the option of withdrawing Euros instead of GBP.
-There will usually be a small charge for using foreign cards or withdrawing foreign currency.
-Link is the largest operator of cash machines in the UK, and you can find the nearest Link ATM here.
-Visa ATMs in the UK can be found here, and Mastercard ATMs found here.
+The UK currently has around 70,000 cash machines, with around 97% of these offering free withdrawals for UK bank cards.
+ATMs are at banks, on the high street outside retail stores, and inside certain buildings (e.g., train stations, concert venues).
+Machines that charge you will usually do so at the rate of around £1.50–2.00 per transaction, but they must inform you of the charges and give you the option of proceeding with the transaction if you’re okay with this.
+Such machines are often in stores such as grocers and newsagents.

 Banks in the UK